apache/spark/docs/sql-programming-guide.md

 The entry point into all relational functionality in Spark is the [SQLContext](api/scala/index.html#org.apache.spark.sql.api.SQLContext) class, or one of its descendants.
-To create a basic JavaSQLContext, all you need is a JavaSparkContext.
+To create a basic SQLContext, all you need is a JavaSparkContext.

 {% highlight java %}
 JavaSparkContext sc = ...; // An existing JavaSparkContext.